 These tips and products listed below have helped to improve the comfort level, quality of life, and ability to get around of many older and arthritic dogs.
 Have a look and try some (or several) of them out, you may well be surprised at just how peppy your “old dog” becomes!
 You may notice that I don’t mention “medications” until the end of this article.
 It’s not because they aren't important and helpful, because they are often very important and helpful.
 I’ve done this because medications aren’t the only important and helpful components to helping older, arthritic dogs with their pain and mobility issues.
 The simple, yet safe and effective, tips and products I mention here first are too little known about and all too often overlooked.
 For the benefit of all aging and arthritic dogs, that needs to change.

-Help Them "Get a Grip"
+Help Your Dog "Get a Grip" And Feel Supported

 When rising and walking are already difficult and/or painful for a dog, asking them to do either on a slick floor surface just compounds the difficulty and pain.
 Worry not though, you needn't replace all of your home flooring.
 Fortunately there are some inexpensive, simple, and highly effective products you can try and steps you can take to quickly make your home floor surfaces less slick for your dog.
 As well as some great ways to help them get around better when out and about.

-- Add non-slip stair treads to your hardwood staircases — here’s a popular option on Amazon
+- Add non-slip stair treads to your hardwood staircases — here’s a popular option on Amazon.

 - Put a set of Woodrow Wear Power Paws (“Grippy Socks”) or similar socks/booties on your dog.
 (I personally have a set of the Woodrow Wear socks that I bought and tried on my own dog — who doesn’t (yet) have mobility issues — not only did they do a great job of decreasing her slip on our wood floors, but she also tolerated them immediately!)